yamagen/nihongo-no-oto/index.md

 - No.39, 2025-10-18: "AI Does Not Replace Human Analysis"
   [EN](2025/2025-10-18_use-of-ai_en.md)
   [JA](2025/2025-10-18_use-of-ai_ja.md)
-- No.38, 2025-10-08: "MIT and UCSD": Memories of Wooden Buildings and Neural Networks in the Wind [EN](2025/2025-10-08_MIT_UCSD_en.md) [JA](2025/2025-10-08_MIT_UCSD_ja.md)
+- No.38, 2025-10-08: "MIT and UCSD": Memories of Wooden Buildings and Neural Networks [EN](2025/2025-10-08_MIT_UCSD_en.md) [JA](2025/2025-10-08_MIT_UCSD_ja.md)
 - No.37, 2025-10-06: "Yaminikeri"; A Word That Ends Completion